 Kidney disease describes a variety of disease and disorders that affect the kidneys.
 Most disease of the kidney attack the filtering units of the kidneys—the nephrons—and damage their ability to eliminate wastes and excess fluids.

-Sometimes kidney failure occurs rapidly and this is called acute kidney failure.
-This may be a result of injury, infection, or other causes.
-For acute kidney failure, dialysis treatment may be urgently needed for a period of time, but kidney function often recovers.
+Sometimes kidney failure occurs rapidly and this is called acute kidney injury.
+This may be a result of infection, diseases that specifically attack the kidney filters, or other causes.
+For acute kidney injury, dialysis treatment may be urgently needed for a period of time, but kidney function often recovers.

 The following information provides an overview to help you understand CKD at different phases, including potential symptoms and treatment.
 The amount of kidney function (GFR) you have remaining, your symptoms, your overall health and other factors (such as the amount of albumin in your urine) will be used to help you and your healthcare team to manage your health, monitor your kidney function and determine the type of treatment that’s best for you.